TheTumultuousUnicornOfDarkness/CPU-X/README.md

 Start program with root privileges allow to use Dmidecode.
 Simply run command `cpu-x` if it is installed on you system, or double-click on `cpu-x_portable` is also possible.

+## Download binairies

+You can also download an archive with two portable binaries (i686 & x86_64) at https://github.com/X0rg/CPU-X/releases (file "CPU-X_portable.tar.gz").

 ## Screenshots

 You can see CPU-X here: